key-lime-box/dynamic-table/README.md

 Available options are:

+ * `id`: An unique identifier used when persisting user changes to the column such as column width.
  * `name`: The name of the column.
  * `type` (default: `"string"`) : The datatype of the columns.
 Options are: `string`, `date`, `number` and `boolean`.